 The three hardest words to utter may be “I don’t know.”
 Yet, until we can become comfortable with not knowing, we cannot fully discover, inquire into, or embrace the uncertainty on the other side of our opinions and judgments.
 Paradoxically, freedom and openness emerge from that uncertainty.

-To expand beyond what we already know, we practice letting go of the need to know, to prove, or to explain.
+Deep listening expands beyond what we already know.
+To cultivate this space, we practice letting go of the need to know, prove, or explain.
 We allow for unexpected discoveries.

 More importantly, avoid turning something new into something known.
 This reduces “differences” to similarities.
 Embrace each moment with a fresh perspective.

 This learning is a fulcrum we revisit for cultivating deep listening.
-Using practices one and two, we become open to “learning to not know” to develop conditions for the next practice (4) and learning (5).
+Using practices one and two, we become open.
+Learning to let go as a practice is challenging.
+Learning to let go of “the need to know” develops conditions for the next practice (4) and learning (5).

 4. Practicing Resistance Training

-Paradoxically, expanding awareness opens us to subtler levels of listening that will include giving and receiving unpleasant information.
-This openness in our listening invites a new level of concerns to accept or resist.
+Paradoxically, deep listening expands awareness to open us to subtler levels of listening.
+This includes giving and receiving unpleasant information.
+This openness in our listening invites us to accept or resist a new level of concern.

 I offer Carl Jung’s thought, “What you resist, persists.”
-Conversely, what you can “be with,” acknowledge, and receive can dissolve and free space for what matters most.
+Conversely, what you can “be with,” acknowledge, and receive can free space for what matters most.
 This is the hidden power of listening.